QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 You can visit the [Python Graph Gallery](https://www.python-graph-gallery.com/) for more example plots drawn using a variety of libraries.

 ### Networks and Graphs

+The study of networks and graphs becoming an important part of scientific work in economics, finance and other fields.

+For example, we are interesting in studying

+* production networks
+* networks of banks and financial institutions
+* friendship and social networks
+* etc.

+(We have a [book on economic networks](https://networks.quantecon.org/) if you would like to learn more.)

-Python has many libraries for studying graphs.
+Python has many libraries for studying networks and graphs.

 ```{index} single: NetworkX
 ```

 One well-known example is [NetworkX](http://networkx.github.io/).

 Its features include, among many other things:

 * standard graph algorithms for analyzing networks